SurangaPG/heavyd-project/readme.md

 for any HeavyD setup.
 This is an opiniated basepoint for a light project setup.
 It's a personal used project that should be flexible enough to get some automation kickstarted.
-Feel free to steal, borrow scrap anything in this repo.
+Feel free to steal, borrow or scrap anything in this repo for parts.

 # Setting up
 NOTE: Always do this in a separate branch, as mentioned this setup is